pdrdeveloper/tindev/README.md

-# tindev
+# Tindev
-An app with React developed in OmnistackWeek
+An app with React developed in OmnistackWeek.